elonfans/PLCacheKit/README.md

 ## License

-YTKNetwork is available under the MIT license.
+PLCacheKit is available under the MIT license.
 See the LICENSE file for more info.

+## Contact

+Email : pauleyliu@gmail.com